MHhmMH/255final/README.md

 we using pandas to handle the data processing

-we classify the stock by using PCA and XGBoost Libaray
+we classify the stock by using PCA and XGBoost library